Agentic-Insights/codebase-flattener/README.md

-# Directory Flattener
+# Codebase Flattener

-The Directory Flattener is a Python script that flattens a directory structure by copying files from a source directory and its subdirectories into a target directory, grouping them into folders of a specified size.
+The Codebase Flattener is a Python script that flattens a directory structure by copying files from a source directory and its subdirectories into a target directory, grouping them into folders of a specified size.
 It provides control over which directories and files to include in the flattening process and automatically ignores files and directories specified in the `.gitignore` file.

 ## Features
 - Recursively traverses a source directory and its subdirectories.